theolivenbaum/resin/README.md

 This type of embedding was chosen for its encoding speed and low CPU pressure at querying time.

-Strengths: fast to encode, fast querying even though it requires O(n) calculations to output a cosine similarity where n is the number of non-zero components.
+Strengths: fast to encode, fast querying even though it requires O(n) calculations to output a cosine similarity where n is the number of significant components.
 Also, it considers `the` to be the same word as `hte`.

 Weaknesses: It considers `the` to be the same word as `hte`.